natefinch/npf/content/blog/optimize-for-reviewers.md

 **1. Ensure tests validate current behavior, add tests if needed.**
   - Change the production code as little as possible here.
-  - Write your tests to be as broadly as possible, to make it easier to refactor later.
+  - Write your tests to be as broad as possible, to make it easier to refactor later.

 **2. Refactor the code so that it's easier to add the feature you want.**
   - Refactor as much as you can without changing tests at all, or with minimal, easy to verify changes.